BALAJI-SK/DDoS-Detection/README.md

 6._cd to util directory inside mininet:_ cd util
 7._Install mininet and its dependency:_ ./install.sh -a
 8._Confirm installation:_ sudo mn --version

+# **Scapy**

+Packet generation is done with the help of Scapy.
+Where Scapy is used for generation of packets, sniffing, scanning, forging of packet and attacking.
+Scapy is used for generation of UDP packets and spoofing the source IP address of the packets.

+**Command to install Scapy**
+sudo apt-get install python-scapy